Deal sourcing and CIM analysis

 Drafting agents accelerate IC packs and DD synthesis.
 The proprietary deal thesis and target-company financials are now inside model providers whose data terms nobody at the fund has read.

 Quarterly letters, capital call narratives, and fund updates are AI-drafted.
-LPs reading them have started asking how the drafts are produced.
-Two have already added AI-disclosure clauses to their side letters.
+LPs reading them may ask how the drafts are produced and where the underlying data passed through.

 Portcos buy AI tools at the operator level.
 The fund has no visibility into which workflows are AI-touched, which vendors hold what data, or which exposure is on the fund’s reputational hook.

 Every AI tool, account, embedded feature, and API integration mapped to the workflow that runs through it and the data class it touches.
-Refreshed quarterly under the AI Operating Partner engagement.
+Refreshed quarterly under the Fractional CAIO engagement.

 A one-document governance posture that holds in a DDQ: approved tools, data-class boundaries, sub-processor list, vendor DPAs, and the named owner of the line.
 Updated against ILPA and major LP DDQ templates.